Slicer/Slicer/Docs/user_guide/settings.md

     Slicer.exe --disable-cli-modules

-#### Prefer Executable CLIs

-Use the executable version of a CLI instead of its shared version.
-CLI modules typically come in 2 forms, as shared (dll)and as executable (exe).
-By default, if there is a shared version, it is the one loaded by Slicer, ignoring the executable version.
-Loading a shared runs the module faster but increases the memory consumption.
-For some configurations (e.g. Windows 32b), memory is critical.
-Toggling this option to ON skips the loading of shared CLIs and loads executable version of CLIs instead.
-If there is no executable for a given CLI, the shared version is used.

 #### Show hidden modules

 Some modules don't have a user interface, they are hidden from the module's list.
 For debugging purpose, it is possible to force their display